Keyfactor/command-cert-manager-issuer/docsource/content.md

 ## Configuring Command

-Command Issuer enrolls certificates by submitting a POST request to the CSR Enrollment endpoint.
+Command Issuer enrolls certificates by submitting a POST request to the Command CSR Enrollment endpoint.
 Before using Command Issuer, you must create or identify a Certificate Authority _and_ Certificate Template suitable for your usecase.
 Additionally, you should ensure that the identity used by the Issuer/ClusterIssuer has the appropriate permissions in Command.

 1. **Create or identify a Certificate Authority**